jitsi/jicofo/README.md

     sudo keytool -importcert -file cert.pem -keystore /Library/Java//JavaVirtualMachines/jdk1.8.0_25.jdk/Contents/Home/jre/lib/security/cacerts

-Note that if the XMPP server you are connecting to is a Prosody instance configured with the jitsi-meet scripts, then you can find the certificate in:
+Note, if the XMPP server you are connecting to is a Prosody instance configured with the jitsi-meet scripts, then you can find the certificate in:

     /var/lib/prosody/$JICOFO_AUTH_DOMAIN.crt